Visualizations in Databricks notebooks

 Rename, duplicate, or remove a visualization or data profile

-To rename, duplicate, or remove a visualization or data profile, click the three vertical dots at the right of the tab name.
+To rename, duplicate, or remove a visualization or data profile, click the downward pointing arrow at the right of the tab name.

 You can also change the name by clicking directly on it and editing the name in place.